nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

 ## Requirements

 - C++11 compatible compiler.
 We support LLVM clang, GCC, Visual Studio.
-(Our optional benchmark tool requires C++17.)
+(Our tests and benchmark tools requires C++17.)
+Be aware that GCC under Windows is buggy and thus unsupported.
-- For high speed, you should have a recent 64-bit system (e.g., ARM or x64).
+- For high speed, you should have a recent 64-bit system (e.g., ARM, x64, RISC-V with vector extensions, Loongson, POWER).
-- If you rely on CMake, you should use a recent CMake (at least 3.15) ; otherwise you may use the [single header version](#single-header-version).
-The library is also available from Microsoft's vcpkg.
+- If you rely on CMake, you should use a recent CMake (at least 3.15); otherwise you may use the [single header version](#single-header-version).
+The library is also available from [Microsoft's vcpkg](https://github.com/simdutf/simdutf-vcpkg), from [conan](https://conan.io/center/recipes/simdutf), from [FreeBSD's port](https://cgit.freebsd.org/ports/tree/converters/simdutf), from [brew](https://formulae.brew.sh/formula/simdutf), and many other systems.
-- AVX-512 support require a processor with AVX512-VBMI2 (Ice Lake or better) and a recent compiler (GCC 8 or better, Visual Studio 2022 or better, LLVM clang 6 or better).
+- AVX-512 support require a processor with AVX512-VBMI2 (Ice Lake or better, AMD Zen 4 or better) and a recent compiler (GCC 8 or better, Visual Studio 2022 or better, LLVM clang 6 or better).
 You need a correspondingly recent assembler such as gas (2.30+) or nasm (2.14+): recent compilers usually come with recent assemblers.
 If you mix a recent compiler with an incompatible/old assembler (e.g., when using a recent compiler with an old Linux distribution), you may get errors at build time because the compiler produces instructions that the assembler does not recognize: you should update your assembler to match your compiler (e.g., upgrade binutils to version 2.30 or better under Linux) or use an older compiler matching the capabilities of your assembler.
 - To benefit from RISC-V Vector Extensions on RISC-V systems, you should compile specifically for the desired architecture.
 E.g., add `-march=rv64gcv` as a compiler flag when using a version of GCC or LLVM which supports these extensions (such as GCC 14 or better).
 The command `CXXFLAGS=-march=rv64gcv cmake -B build` may suffice.
+- We recommend that Visual Studio users compile with LLVM (ClangCL).
+Using LLVM as a front-end inside Visual Studio provides faster release builds and better runtime performance.

 ## Usage (Usage)